giuseppepepperusso/giuseppepepperusso.github.io/content/publication/selfRec/index.md

 publication_types: ['paper-conference']

 # Publication name and optional abbreviated publication name.
-publication: In *Findings of the Association for Computational Linguistics: EMNLP 2024*
+publication: In *Findings of the Association for Computational Linguistics--EMNLP 2024*
 publication_short: In *EMNLP Findings 2024*

 abstract: |